Adam-Kay/Batch-Encoder/README.md

 ## How to download/update:
 ### A) Auto-Updater
-If you are using the program already (version 1.4 and above), update using the built-in auto-updater.
+If you are using the program already (version 1.4 and above), update using the built-in auto-updater[^1].
 ### B) Downloader
 Grab the `b-e.updater.bat` file, either from Releases or by clicking [here](https://github.com/Adam-Kay/Batch-Encoder/releases/latest/download/b-e.updater.bat) to download directly.
 Place it in the desired folder and run it, and it will download the latest version of the program, and remove your old version if you have one.